klarna/klarna-on-demand-ios/doc/integration.md

 ##Including the SDK in your project
 This guide assumes you use [CocoaPods](http://cocoapods.org) to manage your project dependencies.
 If you do not, refer to our [official documentation (coming soon)](http://developers.klarna.com) for an alternative setup approach.

-Open up your Podfile and add the following line:
+Simply open up your Podfile and add the following line:

     pod "Klarna-on-Demand"

-Then simply run `pod install` in your project directory and you will be good to go.

 ##Supplying your API key
 In order to use the SDK, you will need an API key to identify yourself.
 You can get one from our [developer site (coming soon)](http://developers.klarna.com/).